 Before you start work on a new project, hold a safety meeting with all employees who will be setting foot on the jobsite.
-Kickoff meetings should be structured to cover the risks and hazards that will be present throughout each stage of construction.
+Kickoff meetings should be structured to cover the risks and workplace hazards that will be present throughout each stage of construction.

 A visit to the jobsite should be scheduled to let workers familiarize themselves with the layout and location of the project.
-Make sure to point out the location of the jobsite trailer or office, where materials, tools and PPE are being stored, the location of first aid kits and directions to the nearest hospital.
+Make sure to point out the location of the jobsite trailer or office, where materials, tools, and PPE are being stored, the location of first aid kits, and directions to the nearest hospital.

 Make sure workers know who the safety manager or supervisor they should report to if an accident occurs or if they witness unsafe work practices.
 Inform employees that they have the power to stop work to correct unsafe work acts or conditions.

 Once the project is underway, conduct toolbox talks on a daily or weekly basis to reinforce your focus on safety.
-Toolbox talks, sometimes referred to as tailgate meeting or safety briefings, are short, informal safety meetings held at the start of each day or shift.
+Toolbox talks, sometimes referred to as tailgate meetings or safety briefings, are short, informal safety meetings held at the start of each day or shift.

 Toolbox talks are a great way to reinforce safety basics, focus on high-risk scenarios and to inform workers about changes to the jobsite and working conditions that may have occurred since their last shift.
 Be sure to discuss cover any accidents or injuries that have occurred and how they could have been prevented.